Article posted: 24/01/2022

 Google my Business allows you to add your business information to Google’s search listings.
 Show up on maps, include your contact details, and even post updates direct to Google for free.

-Facebook groups allows you to engage with local audiences or specialist interest groups that suit your business.
+Facebook groups allow you to engage with local audiences or special interest groups that suit your business.
 Think of your customer’s interests.
-Is there a social media group for that where you can share your business?
+Is there a social media group for that interest where you can share your business?

 For many, your business has stemmed from your passion project.
 You never started your business to focus on sales strategies or posting content to social media at the optimal time.
 No one can be expected to know everything so why not seek out help and support from trusted sources.
 Here are a few sources of additional support to get your business succeeding online:

-- Canva – Easy to use editable design templates to make your imagery look amazing, you can even make a logo if your business needs one.
+- Canva – Easy to use editable design templates to make your imagery look amazing.
+You can even make a logo if your business needs one.
 Canva has a massive range of free resources to suit your needs.
 If you're looking to learn more on this topic, Digital Peninsula Network now offers four-day training courses on Content Creation which includes image editing, creating and planning.
 Find out more.